Data Centers in Pamplona

 Power Analysis

-Average Cost Of Power Industrial power rates in Spain typically range from $0.11 to $0.15 per kWh, as of 2024.
-This competitive pricing, combined with a high proportion of renewable energy, makes it an attractive market for sustainable IT operations.
-Spain's grid generated 56% of its electricity from renewable sources, as of 2024.
+Average Cost Of Power Industrial electricity rates in Spain range from $0.11 to $0.15 per kWh as of early 2024.
+These competitive prices, combined with a high percentage of renewable energy, make it a cost-effective location for compute-intensive operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Pamplona are situated to serve the Navarre region, a hub for automotive, manufacturing, and renewable energy industries.
-This proximity enables low-latency applications critical for modern industrial operations.
+Proximity To Key Business Districts Data centers in Pamplona are positioned to serve the Navarra region's diverse industrial base, including automotive, healthcare, and renewable energy sectors.
+This proximity enables low-latency services for local enterprises.

 Natural Disaster Risk

-Pamplona has a low natural disaster risk profile, with an overall INFORM Risk score of 2.6 out of 10, as of September 2025.
-This minimizes the threat of environmental disruptions to data center operations.
+Pamplona has a low overall disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This score indicates a very stable environment for critical infrastructure and long-term investment.